Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Introduction

 \section{Introduction}

-As research in child language acquisition becomes increasingly data-driven, the availability of annotated corpora of child and child-directed speech (CDS) is increasingly important.
+As research in child language acquisition becomes increasingly data-driven, the availability of annotated corpora of child and child-directed speech (CDS) is increasingly important as a basis for understanding the process of child language acquisition from such input.
 The CHILDES project \citep{MacW:00} has been pivotal in the effort to streamline data collection and to standardize linguistic annotation in this domain.
 However, despite these achievements, CDS resources annotated with semantic annotation are scarce, and lack a uniform standard.
-Indeed, even syntactic annotation is only available in CHILDES for a handful of languages, and these are not all annotated according to the same scheme. \citet{Saga:10} developed a dependency annotation for CHILDES and applied it to English and Spanish, whereas \citet{Gretz:15} used a different dependency scheme when annotating Hebrew CDS.
-Neither of these schemes is standardly used in the field of natural language processing (NLP), limiting application of NLP tools developed elsewhere.
-The Dutch AnnCor CHILDES Treebank \citep{odijk2018anncor} uses yet another dependency scheme, based on the Alpino parser \citep{bouma2001alpino}. \citet{pearl2013syntactic} applied the Stanford Parser to a sizable portion of the English CHILDES Treebank (including Brown's Adam corpus) according to the Penn Treebank (PTB) constituency annotation scheme, and subsequently hand-corrected its outputs.
+Indeed, even syntactic annotation is only available in CHILDES for a handful of languages, and these are not all annotated according to the same scheme.
+For example, \citet{Saga:10} developed a dependency annotation for CHILDES and applied it to English and Spanish, whereas \citet{Gretz:15} used a different dependency scheme when annotating Hebrew CDS.
+Neither of these schemes is standardly used in the field of natural language processing (NLP), limiting the application of NLP tools developed elsewhere. \aumod{Meanwhile, the Dutch AnnCor CHILDES Treebank \citep{odijk2018anncor} uses yet another dependency scheme, based on the Alpino parser \citep{bouma2001alpino}, and a sizeable portion of the English CHILDES Treebank has been annotated with constituency trees following the Penn Treebank annotation scheme \citep{pearl2013syntactic}.} \nssmod{Thus, when it comes to acquisition corpora, syntactic annotations are heterogeneous within and between languages, and do not necessarily reflect prevailing approaches for annotating other genres.}

+\nssmod{Despite a number of linguistic challenges in analyzing transcribed speech of adult-child interactions, we argue that datasets for studying syntactic acquisition need not be idiosyncratic.
+This work investigates, first, whether a syntactic framework that is now well-established in NLP -- Universal Dependencies -- can be applied to child-directed speech transcripts in multiple languages; and second, how language-agnostic rules can map such annotations into sentential logical forms suitable for studying the Semantic Bootstrapping Hypothesis, and the acquisition of grounded sentential semantics \citep[e.g.,][]{Mao:21a}.